What is the Best Sander for Deck Refinishing? (2023)

 Normally, a heavyweight power tool like Makita 9403 wouldn’t be on our list, but it’s great for sanding jobs.
 In fact, the heavier mass of this power sander enhances user control during deck sanding.

 Unlike other sanders, this unit has its power cord on the top.
-Through this, our testers could sand the entire deck without the need to adjust the cord as we moved constantly.
+Through this, you could sand the entire deck without the need to adjust the cord as you move constantly.

-Although some people would recommend a model that can cover large decks, we’re certain its 4-inch belt can reach areas other deck sanders can’t.
+Although some people would recommend a model that can cover large decks, I’m certain its 4-inch belt can reach areas other deck sanders can’t.

 2. BOSCH OS50VC

-If there’s anything we liked about BOSCH OS50VC, it’s its half-inch sanding pad.
+If there’s anything I liked about BOSCH OS50VC, it’s its half-inch sanding pad.
 Not many sanding machines include this feature, but it’s handy when sanding extensive wooden decks.

 It’s a popular option for sanding decks because it features a suspension mechanism that aids in better control as it minimizes vibration.
 During our hands-on test, its variable speed dial allowed us to match the needs of different woodworking projects.